 In my previous tutorial in this series, I described the procedure to export resource assignment data from P6 to Excel.
 Most of us have worked with Excel charts in our job or during our study in college or university.
 What we all know is that they are really helpful when you want to demonstrate some analytical information without technical terms.
 In this tutorial, I am going to tell you how to

-Export P6 Resource Assignments to Excel As you know Primavera P6 has a lack of graphical features so often we schedulers need to export everything to other software packages (mostly Excel) to produce an understandable schedule and graphs.
-I always had a problem exporting resource related data to Excel with the standard exporting feature on P6 until I found this way to use the Reports feature.
+As you know Primavera P6 has a lack of graphical features so often we schedulers need to export everything to other software packages (mostly Excel) to produce an understandable schedule and graphs.
+I always had a problem when I export P6 resource assigment data to Excel with the standard exporting feature on P6 until I found a way to leverage the Reports feature.
 Here you can use the current

 This tutorial will walk you through a process to remove resource costs from XERs exported from Primavera P6.
 This comes in very handy if you are sending project schedules to general contractors but want to hide cost information from them (or anyone else for that matter).
 Tutorial Files Complete this tutorial by downloading the following files: P6xerFileParserBuilder.xls - MS Excel 2003 and